Part 17: Design Trajectories with Astrogator

 5. Select blue.

-6. Click OK to close the Edit Segment dialog box.
+6. Click OK to confirm your changes and to close the Edit Segment dialog box.

 Setting the engine model

-Use the Test Engine model you updated earlier.
+Use the Test Engine model you created earlier.

 1. Select SOI () in the MCS